PeterCamilleri/parse_queue/README.md

 #### Shifting

-So far, items have been retained in the queue, even when are done being processed.
+So far, items have been retained in the queue, even after they are done being processed.
 For large files, this may use a large amount of memory.
 To avoid this, used items need to be shifted out of the parse queue.
 This can be done as
 follows: